hindutva/hindutva.github.io/content/main/history/persons/idiots.md

 Popular claims of this class includes: "All religions are equal."
 "Idolatory is stupid."

 - chakradhara (originally a brahmin haripaldeva who came under the influence of a heterodox saint govinda prabhu), whose mAnabhAv (mahAnubhAva) cult spread havoc in the yAdava kingdom prior its decimation at muslim hands. \[[MT](https://manasataramgini.wordpress.com/2005/11/13/the-cracks-in-the-edifice/)\]
+- basavaNNa, who refused upanayana, found refuge with kAlAmukha-s, started spouting "all men are equal, caste is bad", led to increased social upheaval, which contributed to weakening of hindu principalities before the coming of the bearded barbarians.
+Even his own employer vijyAla (aka bijjala), the chAlukyan mahAmaNDaleshvara was killed and his kingdom went through "upaplava".
+Even basvaNNa was very distraught at what his minions wrought on his patron vijyAla - but too late. basavaNNa's degeneracy was a betrayal of the orthodox kAlAmukha guru lineage which gave him refuge and guidence.
 - guru nAnak, founder of the proto-islamophile-sickular sIkh sect.
 - rAjA-rAm mOhan Roy, social reformer who rebelled against sati, but was otherwise flawed.
 - rAmakRShNa-paramahamsa, \[[Harmony of religions teaching](https://en.wikipedia.org/wiki/Teachings_of_Ramakrishna#Harmony_of_religions)\], who inspired the great hindu propagandist svAmin vivekAnanda.